I’m a slow writer. There. I said it. I’m a slow writer. (Just for extra measure.)

-My first drafts might take me three months, but that’s exactly what they are: first drafts.
+My first drafts might take me four months, but that’s exactly what they are: first drafts.
 I almost ALWAYS rewrite my novels two or three times.
-In fact, I just finished one I’ve been working on since I was 19.
-That’s five years in the making, almost six.
-To some, the writing process – about one month – seemed ridiculously fast, but in all honestly, I already had 62,000 words written, and while most of it changes, the world was previously built, the characters were already made, and the overall plot was ready to go.
-That being said, something about the manuscript was not quite right, so it was rewrite after rewrite, year after year.
+There’s one in particular I’ve been rewriting since I was 19, but something is just not quite right, so it’s rewrite after rewrite, year after year.
 And I’m okay with that.
-I’m okay that I just figured it out, that I JUST finished the draft that will move into the editing stages.
-Some might say I should’ve abandoned it, moved on, or simply turned it in as is, but you know what?
-That’s not me.
+Some might say I should abandon it, move on, or simply just turn it in as is, but you know what?
+That’s just not me.
 And I like being me, ten rewrites and all.
-It might have taken me five years to figure it all out, but I finally feel like this manuscript’s draft is the one I can be truly proud of.

-I’ve learned to accept I go through many phases while writing a novel.
-It normally starts with a dream, moves into an out-of-order screenplay, then an in-order screenplay, then a first draft, then a second draft, then a third and fourth draft, and then, it’s done!
+I’ve learned to accept I go through many phases during a novel-writing episode.
+It normally starts with a night terror, moves into an out-of-order screenplay, then an in-order screenplay, then a first draft, then a second draft, then a third and fourth draft, and then it’s done!

-There is a lot of pressure in the industry to be a “fast” writer, to release a new novel every few months, to use less curse words, to have more sex, to avoid clichés, or add romance.
+There is a lot of pressure in the industry to be a “fast” writer, to release a new novel every four months, to use less curse words, to have more sex, to avoid clichés, or add romance.
 There is pressure everywhere—sometimes conflicting pressure—but I think it’s more important to not break under that pressure.
-I believe it’s important to be you and to be the best you that you can be.

 Stand your ground.
 Be yourself.
 Write slowly.